dsalisbury1141/API-Challenge/README.md

-# PeatherPy - This exercise highlights the use of Python Pandas and using visual to showcase results.
+# WeatherPy - This exercise highlights the use of Python Pandas and using visual to showcase results.
 ![WorldMap](https://github.com/dsalisbury1141/My-WeatherPy-Deployment/blob/master/Images/WorldMap.jpg)

 This was a great learning exercise